Contrabando y traición

 “Contrabando y traición” ("Contraband and Betrayal") is the name of a Mexican song, also called "Camelia, la tejana,” whose lyrics were written by Ángel González in 1972.
 The song achieved popular success when it was performed by Los Tigres del Norte and included in their album of the same name in 1974.
 This particular song is seen as being responsible for the ensuing popularity of the narcocorrido, and the revitalization of the corrido itself in Mexico.

 Lyrics

 According to its author, Ángel González, the story of the song is fictional although it does incorporate the real names of people involved in drug trafficking.
-The story follows a drug trafficking romantic couple - Emilio Varela and Camelia la Texana – who transport several kilos of marijuana hidden in their car’s tires from Tijuana, Mexico to Los Angeles, CA, United States.
+The story follows a drug trafficking romantic couple - Emilio Varela and Camelia la Texana – who transport several kilos of marijuana hidden in their car's tires from Tijuana, Mexico to Los Angeles, United States.
 After getting paid for their delivery Emilio tells Camelia he is going to leave her for his true love and move to San Francisco.
 Camelia feels betrayed so she shoots Emilio (with 7 bullets) and takes all of the money for herself.
 The story is thus not only one about drug trafficking but also about love and loyalty.